 Does stress cause tinnitus?

 It is unlikely that stress would be a direct cause of tinnitus.

-However, the two are closely linked and we do know that increased stress can make tinnitus worse.
+However, the tinnitus and stress are closely linked and we do know that increased stress can make tinnitus worse.
 Stress can also trigger a tinnitus flare up in those that have habituated to the condition.

 In many people hearing the sound of their tinnitus will activate the fight or flight response.
 This may in turn make the tinnitus feel more intrusive.